 Iterative In-order B Tree Traversal

 Efficient sorted collections are extremely important.
 There are many situations where a developer may choose a sorted collection with logarithmic access times over a hashtable with constant access times because the benefit of maintaining the data in sorted order is either a requirement or highly advantageous.
 B Trees in particular have held an established role in filesystems and database management systems practically since their inception.
 More recently, B Tree's have also been seeing something of a rebirth as in-memory data structures.
 In some instances even rivaling traditional in-memory structures like Red/Black Trees - which themselves are an abstraction of B Trees implemented over binary search trees.
-This is possible because B Trees maintain "the search tree property".
-The search tree property dictates that values in the subtree to the left of a key are less than that key, and values in the subtree to the right of that key are greater.
+This is possible because B Trees maintain "the search tree property" which dictates that values in the subtree to the left of a key are less than that key, and values in the subtree to the right of that key are greater.

 It is because of this constraint placed on the ordering of the keys that allow an in-order traversal to yield the keys in ascending order.
 For both binary search trees and B Tree's an in order traversal can easily be written recursively.
 For many applications, such as implementing an iterator, a non-recursive traversal is not only preferable: it's necessary.
 As we shall see shortly, those easy recursive traversals hide quite a bit of details behind the scenes.